bean-mhm/flim/README.md

   - **default**: The default preset provides a generic look that works well on most images.
   - **silver**: Gives a slightly different look.

+## grace

+[grace](https://github.com/bean-mhm/grace) is a generic [OpenColorIO](https://opencolorio.org/) config I've made which contains the latest version of flim and its presets, along with other useful elements. **I suggest you use grace instead of the test config that comes with flim's releases.**

 ## Eye Candy

 - See comparisons between native sRGB, [AgX](https://github.com/sobotka/SB2383-Configuration-Generation), and flim's presets in the [releases](https://github.com/bean-mhm/flim/releases) section.